 Answer the questions below about your mattress and see if you are in need of a new mattress.

 - Are you getting a full night sleep?

 - Do you wake up with back and neck pain?

 - Do you wake with pain in a certain part of your body or all over your body?

 - Do you experience pressure points or limbs falling asleep?

 - Do you get so hot that you wake up in the middle of the night?

-The list of questions goes on and on, but the point is to take a few minutes to figure out what you want from your mattress and where it is currently falling short.
-This can help you get an idea of your needs and what type of material might be most comfortable mattress for you.
-Below, we’re going to run through all common types of mattresses that can be found in stores or online.
-We will note the good and the bad found in each, as well as what kind of sleeper may find the most comfort.
+The list of questions goes on and on, but the point is to take a few minutes to figure out what you want from your mattress and where it is currently falling short… or sinking in some circumstances.
+This can help you get an idea of your needs and what type of material might be the most comfortable mattress for you.
+What do you need from a mattress that you aren’t getting?